chophilip21/chophilip21.github.io/_posts/openssh_part3/2023-03-31-openssh_part3.md

 <figcaption>There many ways to configure DNS settings, but do I you really need to go for potentially dangerous options?</figcaption>
 </figure>

 But what will be a bit confusing is the `Inteface Settings`.
-Many tutorials suggested going for "potentially dangerous options", even going for listen on all interfaces, permit all origins.
+Many tutorials suggested going for "potentially dangerous options", like permitting all origins, or establishing custom rules.
 I did not fully understand the rationale behind it (as none of the posts really explained why), as if you are on VPN, you will be considered as local traffic and thus you will be automatically covered.
 So I decided to keep it as it is instead of trying to go for options that frankly sounds quite intimidating.

 # 3.0 - PiVPN and WireGuard <a name="pivpn"></a>